How to get Mortgage Pre-Approvals

 REAL ESTATE TIP: When you have completed your pre-approval process, this does not guarantee you will be approved for your home.
 If anything changes or if a "surprises" arrives prior to possession of your new home, your financial institution can still pull your mortgage approval.

 If you are putting less than 20% down you will need to pay a CHMC Fee.
 This is an insurance fee for your financial institution and can be rolled into your mortgage.
 Rule of thumb.
 The higher your down payment, the lower the CHMC Fee.

 If your credit is border-line, it is great to have a mortgage broker who has personally met you and is willing to vouch for you to the underwriter if needed.
 All mortgage lenders have, at least internally, a turn time."
 That is simply the time from submission to underwriter review and their decision.
 The turn time can be affected by a number of factors big and small.
 However, if you go to a big bank you can expect a more lengthy approval process and may not make your condition deadline.
 It is what they do.
 Let your agent know whether you are using a mortgage broker or someone at your financial institution.

 Once the underwriter has had time to review the documents, they will typically issue one of three dispositions - approved, denied or suspended - to your application.
 If approved underwriting will typically assign a set of conditions you will need to clear to obtain full approval.
 Clarification on a late payment, a large deposit, past life transgression or simply a missed signature here or there is normal requests.
 If suspended, which is not completely unusual, underwriting is confused and needs clarification on something.

-REAL ESTATE TIP: Once you have approval from your bank, ask them to send you and your real estate agent something in writing and remove your finance condition.
-Congratulations, you are now a real homeowner.
+REAL ESTATE TIP: Once you have approval from your bank, ask them to send you and your real estate agent something in writing.